R.I.P SATAO 2

 More about Tuskers

-The name Tuskers, or ‘hundred pounders’ in hunting terms, is reserved for male elephants with tusks of at least 100 pounds (45,45kg) on each side.
+The name tuskers or super tuskers, or ‘hundred pounders’ in hunting terms, is reserved for male elephants with at least one tusk of 100 pounds (45,45kg).
 They tend to be larger than other elephants and stand out in a herd, even when accompanied by other large males.

-Trophy hunters have highly prized tuskers since the days of the ‘great white hunter’, and to this day are still sought out and killed for bragging rights.
-And yet today the most immediate threat to Tuskers, and all elephants, is poaching to supply the insatiable demand from China for ivory.
-Most Tuskers have been wiped out after many years of poaching and trophy hunting, and the gene pool is severely compromised.
+Trophy hunters have sought out big-tusked elephants since the ‘great white hunter’ days; to this day, they still kill these giant elephants for bragging rights.
+Yet today, the most immediate threat to tuskers and all elephants is poaching to supply the insatiable demand from the Far East for ivory.
+Most tuskers have been wiped out after many years of poaching and trophy hunting, and the gene pool is severely compromised.

-The massive 44,000 km² Tsavo Conservation Area is home to the highest population of large-tusked elephants in the world, with 6 ‘Super Tuskers’ (of approximately 25-30 in the whole of Africa) and 15 Emerging Tuskers (young bulls who have the genes and potential to become Tuskers).
-There are also seven cows with tusks reaching the ground that are being monitored.
+The massive 44,000 km² Tsavo Conservation Area is home to the world’s highest population of large-tusked elephants, with 6 super tuskers and 15 emerging tuskers (young bulls with the genes and potential to become tuskers).
+Seven cows with tusks reaching the ground are also being monitored.

-Every Tusker plays a vital role in the genetic stability of elephant populations and should, in the ideal world, be granted individual protection against the evil ones.
+Every tusker plays a vital role in the genetic stability of elephant populations and should, in the ideal world, be granted individual protection against those wishing to kill them.

-Richard Moller, CEO of Tsavo Trust, has called for a few of the Tsavo Tuskers to be granted Presidential Security Decree, as was the case with the famous Tusker ‘Ahmed’ of Marsabit National Park in the early 1970s.
+Richard Moller, CEO of Tsavo Trust, has called for a few Tsavo Tuskers to be granted Presidential Security Decree, as was the case with Marsabit National Park’s famous Tusker ‘Ahmed’ in the early 1970s.

 Tsavo National Park, Kenya